AI Competitors

 Mentorship Opportunities: Winners can choose to be paired with an Aggie entrepreneur mentor for one year.

-Travel Assistance: Top 12 teams will receive funding to support travel to College Station for the final round of the competition.
+Travel Assistance: Top 12 teams will receive funding to support travel for 2 presenters to College Station for the final round of the competition.

 Frequently Asked Questions